General Questions

 If you need the NIE for signing title deeds in Spain, as soon as we have submitted the application, we can send a stamped copy to the sellers, mortgage broker, lawyer or whomever is demanding the NIE as proof that the NIE is on the way.
 This usually pacifies the situation until the document is issued.

-Our Global Service
+Our Service in

 Soon after you've signed the paperwork at one of our associated offices in the UK, the NIE number is delivered within around 2 weeks (exceptions made for public and bank holidays).
 A high resolution scanned copy will be made available to you as soon as it is collected from the Spanish issuing authority, in around 10 days.